IanToujou/School-42/C-00/ex01/README.md

 char a = 'a'; // This character is 'a', but it also has a number, which is 97.
 ```

 You can find these numbers in the ASCII table, either by using [this page](https://www.commfront.com/pages/ascii-chart), or with the command `man ascii`.
-Using number operations on characters will work because of this reason.
+Using number operations on characters will work for this reason.

 In our function, we could write something like this:
 ```c